 Doris graduated with a bachelor's degree in health service administration/social work and later earned a Master's degree in education.
 Providence awarded her with an honorary doctorate in 2005.

 Doris Burke began her broadcasting career calling Providence's women's games on the radio in 1990.
 She transitioned into television later that year, calling Big East women's games at MSG.
 She's worked for ESPN since 1991 in many basketball-related capacities.

 Burke's been a large part of the network's coverage of WNBA games.
 In 2003, she partnered with Dick Vitale to form ESPN's men's college basketball A-team.
 Around the same time, she started working as a sideline reporter for NBA games, and she's held down the sidelines for the NBA Finals on ABC Sports since 2009.

 The TV personality has also crossed into video games, lending her voice as the sideline reporter for 2K Sports' NBA 2K series since NBA 2K11.

 In 2013, Burke agreed to a contract extension with ESPN.
 She served as NBA Countdown's host from 2013-16.

 She was the first female sports analyst to call a New York Knicks game, Big East men's games, and serve as a primary color analyst on a men's college basketball package.
 In 2017, she became a regular NBA commentator for ESPN.
 Burke is the first woman to be assigned this role in a full-time capacity at the national level.

 Here's a list of Doris' honors as a sports reporter:

 The American NBA Analyst was formerly married to University of Rhode Island golf coach Gregg Burke.
-She roasted him on the call of the New Orleans Pelicans and Memphis Grizzlies game on August 3, 2020 in good fun.
+She roasted him on the call of the New Orleans Pelicans and Memphis Grizzlies game in the NBA Bubble on August 3, 2020.
+It was all in good fun, though.
 They have a daughter, Sarah, and son, Matthew, together.

 Doris Burke Net Worth